Versions

 Approval and validity of subject requirements

-Topics discussed during the semester
+Topics covered during the term

 Subject includes the topics detailed in the course syllabus to ensure learning outcomes listed under 2.2. can be achi-eved.
 Timing of the topics may be affected by calendar or other circumstances in each semester.